Rhinoplasty (Nose Job)

-Rhinoplasty is a procedure that changes the size and shape of the nose, either by increasing or decreasing the bridge, changing the angle, narrowing the nostrils or reshaping the tip.
+Rhinoplasty or a nose job is a procedure that changes the size and shape of the nose.
+This is done either by increasing or decreasing the bridge, changing the angle, narrowing the nostrils or reshaping the tip.
 Although many seek a rhinoplasty simply to change the shape of their nose, others may choose nose surgery after a facial injury or to help relieve nasal obstructions.
-When having surgery to correct such a functional problem, medical insurance may cover a part or all of the surgical costs.
+When having surgery to correct such a functional problem, medical insurance may cover part or all of the surgical costs.

 ARE YOU A GOOD CANDIDATE?

 A rhinoplasty can help change unwanted characteristics of your nose, such as a bump, but it is important to remember that improvement, not perfection, is the goal.
 The best candidates are healthy individuals with realistic expectations.
 Although there is no upper age limit for nose reshaping and nasal reconstruction, most surgeons prefer not to operate on younger patients until they have completed their growth spurts.
 Usually in the mid teens for girls and the mid to late teens for boys.
 A person’s social and emotional adjustment is also taken into consideration.
 This is especially true for teens.

 It is very important to have good communication with your surgeon and our staff.
 During your consultation, you and the doctor or his personally and thoroughly trained Surgery Consultant will discuss what you hope to change about your nose and how you would like your nose to look.
 They will thoroughly assess your nose and facial structure and discuss your options, given the description of your desired nose.
 Your general health and medical history may also be reviewed.